xerox78/CoinMarketCap-Java/README.md

 ﻿# CoinMarketCap-Java

-#### A comprehensive Java library for interacting with the CoinMarketCap API and retrieving cryptocurrency data.
+#### A comprehensive Java library for interacting with the CoinMarketCap API and retrieving data.

+ Please refear to  **CoinMarketCap Api official documentation**

 Methods available: